Does Islam Permit Muslim Men to Rape Their Slave Girls?

 Notice that both of these top classical scholars have stated that a man is to be punished for raping a slave girl.
 Of course this not our ultimate proof that Islam forbids rape, but this is to show that the early classical scholars surely did not understand Islam to be teaching it.

-In an authentic narration from Sunan Al Bayhaqi, Volume 2, page 363, Hadith no. 18685 we read the following story:
+In a narration (whose authenticity is in question due to the status of the narrator Harun bin al-Asam) from Sunan Al Bayhaqi, Volume 2, page 363, Hadith no. 18685 we read the following story:

 Abu al-Hussain bin al-Fadhl al-Qatan narrated from Abdullah bin Jaffar bin Darestweh from Yaqub bin Sufyan from al-Hassab bin Rabee from Abdullah bin al-Mubarak from Kahmas from Harun bin Al-Asam who said: Umar bin al-Khatab may Allah be pleased with him sent Khalid bin al-Walid in an army, hence Khalid sent Dharar bin al-Auwzwar in a squadron and they invaded a district belonging to the tribe of Bani Asad.
 They then captured a pretty bride, Dharar liked her hence he asked his companions to grant her to him and they did so.
 He then had sexual intercourse with her, when he completed his mission he felt guilty, and went to Khalid and told him about what he did.
 Khalid said: 'I permit you and made it lawful to you.'
 He said: 'No not until you write a message to Umar'.
 (Then they sent a message to Umar) and Umar answered that he (Dharar) should be stoned.
 By the time Umar's message was delivered, Dharar was dead.
 (Khalid) said: 'Allah didn't want to disgrace Dharar'